-The interview will resemble a conversation where you will be asked questions around a number of topics, such as aspects of the online mental health self-help programmes that you have used, how you got to use them, what was positive or negative about that experience, and your opinion on the Internet as a source of support for people with mental health problems.
+At the beginning of the interview you will be asked short demographic questions, such as your age, gender and occupation.
+The rest of the interview will resemble a conversation where you will be asked questions around a number of topics, such as aspects of the online mental health self-help programmes that you have used, how you got to use them, what was positive or negative about that experience, and your opinion on the Internet as a source of support for people with mental health problems.

-The interview will be audio-recorded and it will last between 60-90 minutes.
+The interview will be audio-recorded and it will last approximately 60 minutes.

 How will my information be used?
 Your interview will be analysed alongside the interviews of the other participants to look for commonalities and differences in the experience of using an online mental health self-help programme.
 Extracts from your anonymised interview transcript may be included in the Principal Investigator’s PhD dissertation, public presentations or academic publications of the research, to help illustrate the research results (as explained at the previous point, your identity will be protected by replacing all names with false ones).